gamagoat/setting-up-ssh-on-steam-deck/README.md

 # Enable SSH Access on a Steam Deck

-Performing maintenance on a Steam Deck through Desktop mode is a bit of a hassle.
+Performing maintenance on a steam deck through Desktop mode is a bit of a hassle.
-This guide helps you avoid that hassle by setting up ssh access to your Deck.
+This guide helps you avoid that hassle by setting up ssh access to your deck.

 ## Preparing the Steam deck

-Unfortunately, we do need to use Desktop mode a bit to get ssh access working.
+Unfortunately, we need to use Desktop mode a bit to get ssh access working.

 Swap to Desktop mode (Open the Steam menu, `Power > Switch to Desktop`)